 If you must decide on your own what the title is, first look at the title page and choose whatever title seems most prominent.
 If there is no title page, look for a title on the cover.
 (If the title page and cover give different titles, use the title on the title page.)
 If the document is in microfiche, use the title on the image of the title page or cover, not what is on the microfiche header.

-If you can’t find a title on the title page or the cover, cite the document as untitled or devise a descriptive title—perhaps taken from a phrase in the document—and enclose the made-up title in brackets:
+If you can’t find a title on the title page or the cover, cite the document as untitled or devise a descriptive title, perhaps taken from the subject matter or a phrase in the document, and enclose the made-up title in brackets (no italics):

-A date that appears in a title does not necessarily match the publication date.
-If the document includes a date as part of the title, include the date in the title even if it is the same as the date of publication.
+A date that appears in a title is not the same as the date of publication, and they do not necessarily match.
+Likewise, the date of information inside the document—in a data table, for example—may be different from from the title and the publication date.
+If the document includes a date as part of the title, include the date in the title even if it is the same as the date of publication:

 It is important that the reader know whether the document is in a special medium, since such documents are often stored in separate locations in libraries, may require special equipment for use, and may be indexed only in special resources.

-If the document is in a medium other than the traditional print on paper (i.e., audio or video tape, audio-visual material, computer tape, motion picture, film strip, microform, slide, holograph), or if the document is a map or poster, indicate the medium in parentheses immediately following the title, personal author, and report number as applicable:
+If the document is in a medium other than the traditional print on paper (i.e., audio or video tape, audio-visual material, computer tape, motion picture, film strip, microform, slide, holograph), or if the document is a map or poster, indicate the medium in parentheses immediately following the title:

 Sometimes a document may be reissued with the same content, or may be revised and reissued with differing content.
 Since the content may differ, the reader should be informed of which edition you have used.

 Include the edition statement after the title data.
 If the edition is mentioned in the title proper or in a report number, you need not repeat it after the title data.

 Often a map is reissued with changes superimposed upon the original design and is therefore referred to as photorevised.
 This should also be indicated after the title statement.
 Note that the photorevision date will always be later than the publication date: